affan10/SMAP-FYP/README.md

-# Stock Market Analyzer & Predictor System (SMAP) - FYP: The project aimed to predict daily closing and hourly stock prices of various stocks listed on the Pakistan Stock Exchange
+# Stock Market Analyzer & Predictor System (SMAP) - FYP

+The project aimed to predict daily closing and hourly stock prices of various stocks listed on the Pakistan Stock Exchange thereby being a source of timely guidance for investors

 Technologies/language involved: Python, Apache Spark, Hadoop, D3.js